 Mistakes should be encouraged and openly discussed — especially at the beginning of a project.”

 Retrospective meetings are critical to opening up communication channels.
 During the introspective meeting, the team should focus on what went right and (most importantly!) what went wrong.
 The goal is to be productive and not spend the whole time pointing fingers or complaining about things.
 Here is a helpful toolbox on how to have effective retrospective meetings.
 Come up with solutions and suggestions on how to improve and constantly iterate on it.
 Check out these additional tips on how to reward agile ceremonies.

 Feedback is the best thing to give and receive.
 Therefore, start by giving feedback often and to everyone.
 Did someone handle something well?
 Give them the positive feedback on what they did and the impact it had.
 Did they miss a deadline?
 Why?
 Give them feedback on how to improve.
 If it’s feedback on how people can improve, literally state “my goal is to help you improve, and I’ve noticed [what the problem is], here is what we can do [suggestions on improvements].”
 In addition, I recommend checking out these helpful coaching videos.
 Not all feedback will work the same with everyone.
 However, it is a must in order to improve; do not shy away from giving or receiving it.

-Follow the tips as a team and you will have a stronger and better functioning team.
-Agile does not have to be scary, and is all about improving your process and team.
-Check out this great and helpful post from one of our customers on how they changed their companies culture.
+Follow these tips to improve agile team communication and you will have a stronger and better functioning team.
+Agile does not have to be scary, and is all about improving your process.
+Check out this blog post from one of our customers on how they changed their company culture from waterfall to agile.